AEW Worlds End lineup: Championship matches and the Continental Classic finals set for the final pay-per-view event of 2025 - Pro Wrestling Dot Net

 -The finals of the Continental Classic tournament for the AEW Continental Championship

-Powell’s POV: The title matches were announced during Saturday’s AEW Collision.
+Powell’s POV: MJF added himself to the AEW World Championship by cashing in his Casino Gauntlet contract.
 AEW pay-per-views are priced at $49.99 (or $39.99 on HBO Max).
 Join me for my live review for the one-hour pre-show at 6CT/7ET or the start of the pay-per-view card at 7CT/8ET.
 Jake Barnett and I will co-host a same-night audio review for Dot Net Members (including our Patreon patrons).

 Be the first to comment